Sky Documentaries

-Sky Documentaries is a British pay television channel owned and operated by Sky, a division of Comcast, which launched on 27 May 2020.
-Sky Documentaries broadcasts new imported programming primarily from Premium Channel HBO until early 2026 alongside new original and other acquired programming.
+Sky Documentaries (also known as Sky Docs) is a British pay television channel owned and operated by Sky, a division of Comcast, which launched on 27 May 2020.
+Sky Documentaries broadcasts new imported programming alongside new original and other acquired programming.
 The channel can also be watched via a live stream and box sets on Sky's streaming service, Now.

 Programming

 Sky Documentaries currently broadcast a variety of documentary series, both on the live TV feed and on demand: